r-lib/cpp11/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/cpp11)](https://CRAN.R-project.org/package=cpp11)
 <!-- badges: end -->

-cpp11 is a header-only R package that helps R package developers handle R objects with C++ code.
+cpp11 helps you to interact with R objects using C++ code.
 Its goals and syntax are similar to the excellent [Rcpp](https://cran.r-project.org/package=Rcpp) package.

 ## Using cpp11 in a package